npat-efault/picocom/README.md

   device connected to the port, the user can easily change them from within picocom, using picocom commands.

-- If a seocnd user tries to remotely access the same port, at the same time, picocom won't let him (picocom will find the port locked and exit).
+- If a second user tries to remotely access the same port, at the same time, picocom won't let him (picocom will find the port locked and exit).